Dubrovnik Gay Travel

 Local food in Croatia is primarily fish and other seafood.
 The Croatian culture also borrows significantly from the Italians.
 Pizzerias are the second most common type of restaurant you will find in Croatia.

-Dubrovnik Gay Friendly Clubs & Nightlife
+Dubrovnik Gay Bars & Gay Friendly Clubs

-There were several gay travelers at Culture Club Revelin in the Old Town.
+I saw quite a few gay travelers at Culture Club Revelin in the Old Town.
 Culture Club Revelin is an enormous Dubrovnik club built inside of a Medieval fortress!
 The arches inside are spectacular.

 Is Dubrovnik Gay Travel Safe?

 In general, Dubrovnik travel is perfectly safe.
 It’s just as safe as visiting most large European cities.
 Dubrovnik Gay travelers specifically should exercise some caution and social awareness for a few reasons.

 In short, one restaurant told our friends that two men could not kiss each other while sitting and having dinner.
 One other instance involved a group of young local men throwing a lighter at a group of us while in a local bar.

 In my opinion, this information should not deter you from visiting Croatia.
 Firstly, isolated incidents like these could have happened anywhere.
 Many locals do support homosexuality and equal rights for LGBT individuals.